 On the other hand, there are some good news regarding VAT.
 Croatia’s general VAT tax rate has been reduced from 25% to 24%.
 Whilst VAT for livestock, meat, fish, fruits, nuts, vegetables and eggs has decreased from 25% to 13%.
 The reduction rate is set to increase annual disposable household income by an estimated average of 872 HRK.

-The tax reform concerning overtime payment scheduled for September 2019 has now been moved to January 2019.
+The tax reform concerning overtime payment scheduled for September 2019 has now been moved to January 2019 by the French government.
 From now on money earned by working overtime are tax exempt.

-The income tax rate for corporations (except for credit institutions) has been reduced from 29% to 28% in 2019.
+The income tax rate for corporations (except for credit institutions) in Greece has been reduced from 29% to 28% in 2019.
 It will continue to lower on a yearly basis, reaching 25% by 2022.

 Personal income tax.
 The overall tax burden has increased from 34.22% to 34.5%.
 In addition to this, numerous benefits, such as voluntary fund contributions, local public season tickets, contribution to school costs, meals provided by canteens, will no longer be considered tax free.